-We are pleased to report that we have commenced medium-power operation from KY3’s tower site in Fordland, MO.
-This step has enabled us to provide a more reliable signal, and increase our over-the-air coverage to Springfield and many nearby communities.
+In July 2018, we commenced operation from KY3’s tower site in Fordland, MO.
+This allowed us to provide a more reliable signal, and increase our over-the-air coverage.

 - Select the MENU button on remote control to your TV or converter box.